I did MDMA therapy. It was a deeply profound and life-changing experience.

 I founded a company that helps people write and publish their book.
 It’s called Scribe, and we’ve done over 1000 books in the last 4 years, including some pretty big books (like Tiffany Haddish’s, The Last Black Unicorn, and David Goggin’s, Can’t Hurt Me).

 One of the books we did is called Trust, Surrender, Receive.
-The author, writing under the pseudonym “Anne Other,” came to us to help her write a book of case studies about the people she guided through MDMA therapy (she’s been doing this for 15+ years and taken around 1000 people through it).
+The author, writing under the pseudonym “Anne Other,” came to us to help her write a book of case studies about the people she guided through MDMA therapy (she’s been guiding people for 15+ years and treated over 1000 people).

 One of the people she worked with on my team, “Chris,” did two MDMA therapy sessions with her.
-He was incredibly moved by the impact MDMA had on him, so he connected me with her, and I booked my session.
+He was incredibly moved by the impact MDMA had on him, and I saw the profound changes, so he connected me with her, and I booked my session.

 3. How I Prepared For My First Session

-She told me to eat a very light breakfast, and arrive at her office at 10am.
+- She told me to eat a very light breakfast, as little as possible, and arrive at her office at 10am.

 Trust the medicine.